-Despite the overwhelming support for legislative change, Government ministers did not support the motion, but did agree that more debate was required on the issue of mental health in the workplace.
+Despite the overwhelming support for legislative change, the Government Minister for Mental Health, Inequalities and Suicide Prevention did not speak in support of the motion, but did agree that more debate was required on the issue of mental health in the workplace.
 For the full story, see our news article here.

 Due to an emergency parliamentary debate on a no deal Brexit that took place yesterday afternoon, it was announced that the scheduled debate on mental health first aid in the workplace has been postponed until early 2019.